 The difference between the trained & the untrained

-10 youth sports that know mechanics more than soccer players
+10 sports that know the term mechanics more than soccer

 - Football (American)

-Ask your child or Players This Question to see if they Listen or are even being taught this at practice: What are Mechanics?
-At this point I am shocked when someone knows.
-Listen I train players who have amazing youth coaches, but the kids still don’t know those small tips that help in a BIG way.
+Ask your kids This Question to see if they Listen or are even being taught this at practice: What are Mechanics?

+Listen, there are players who have amazing youth coaches, but the kids still don’t know those small tips that help in a BIG way.

 Better mechanics than your competition?